Esri/pyprt-examples/README.md

 PyPRT can be installed with `pip install pyprt` or `conda install -c esri pyprt`.
 To run the examples a few more packages are required, so please read on! :-)

-Notes regarding Conda:
- - To open the Jupyter notebook examples, run `conda update --all` before calling `jupyter notebook` in the Anaconda prompt.
-This will make sure the packages are up to date.

 ### Using virtualenv and pip

 1. Open a shell and change to the root of this example repository.